This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 3. Rate Limiting

-Add delays between requests to avoid overwhelming the server.
-This helps prevent detection and ensures respectful scraping practices.
+Add small random delays between requests to avoid hammering the server.

 import time